 - I only add salt AFTER the batter has fermented.
 Salt can slow down fermentation so it’s a safer bet to add afterwards.

 If you decide to make this recipe or have any questions about how to make it, head over to my instagram @thefamiliarkitchen so we can connect and I can see how it turned out for you!

-- Long Grain Rice (Uncooked), 1 cup
+- RAW/UNCOOKED Long Grain Rice, 1 cup

 - Sugar, 2 tbsp

-- Salt, 1/2 tsp
+- Salt, 1 tsp

-Soak the long-grain rice in the coconut water along with enough room-temperature water so the rice is fully submerged. *Using coconut water is optional, but I like that it sweetens the rice.
-You can simply use all water only if you prefer.
-Let the rice soak for 6-8 hours (or overnight).
+- Soak the long-grain rice in the coconut water along with enough room-temperature water so the rice is fully submerged. *Using coconut water is optional, but I like that it sweetens the rice.
+You can simply use all water to soak the rice.

-Once the rice is soaked, drain completely, but keep the water in a separate bowl.
-Add the soaked rice to a blender along with the grated coconut, cooked rice, coconut milk, and sugar.
-Blend this until it’s smooth with very little grit to it.
-The consistency should be like a slightly thinner pancake batter.
+- Blend this really well until the batter is smooth with very little grit to it.
+The pouring consistency should be like a slightly thinner pancake batter.
 If it's too thick, mix with a little more of the reserved water.
 If it's too thin, add a little rice flour.

 - Using a ladle, pour about 1/3 cup of the batter onto the center of the chatti.
-Pick up the chatti using the handles, hold it away from the flame, and then rotate it in a circle motion in one round motion.
-Rotate so the batter goes near the edge of the chatti (below the round studs) in one full circle and then place back on the ring and cover.
+Pick up the chatti using the handles, hold it away from the flame, and then rotate it in one big circular motion so the batter almost meets the edge of the pan.
+Immediately place the pan back on the ring and cover.

 - Let this cook covered for about a minute.
 Don't peek to check or else you will release the steam that helps the appam cook.
 Use a spatula to remove the appam from the chatti and done!